Palm Sunday

 This is definitely not a secret rapture but a worldwide proclamation that King Jesus has returned.

 Lastly, when both the previously dead (now resurrected) believers and those who are alive meet him in the air, where do they go?
 They come to Earth with him.
 Jesus wouldn’t make that grand of an entrance and then pivot in the air and head back out.
 The imagery of believers meeting him in the air is that of a delegation going out to meet their king in celebration and joining him as he returns to his kingdom.
-This is not secret a rapture but the beginning of a very public restoration.
+This is not a secret rapture but the beginning of a very public restoration.

 And that, my friends, is the hopeful message of the Gospel of Jesus.
 So much of New Testament scripture tells believers to expect suffering and to be ready to endure trials and persecution, we won’t be spared (or raptured) from them.
 But we do know that this suffering is not eternal for those who belong to Jesus.
 It will end when Jesus returns and sweeps away all that is evil and corrupt from the Earth and restores goodness and righteousness forever.
 This restoration will happen with all of creation, even us (1 Cor.
 15:51-52).